Corporations, which should be the carefully restrained creatures of the law and the servants of the people, are fast becoming the people’s masters.

 From its early settlement and until the nineteen sixties, the US was a predominantly Christian nation.
 Sunday was still observed as a day of prayer, of church going and of rest.
 The Lord’s Day was considered a religious holy-day.
 Like the Sabbath, it was set apart by God for a time of worship and rest, separate from the other ordinary days.
 With the spread of TVs in people’s living rooms the sacred attribute of Sunday would slowly change and be phased out of the religious framework of the nation.
 The day of rest was converted into a day of business as usual, enabling an additional day of consumer spending.
 A change was taking place in the religious fabric of America.
 Market forces and secularism was shifting the sacred allocation of time and worship elsewhere.

 In Kanye West’s song I am a god.
-It is not West who is a god but the media that consecrates the singer as god.
+It is not West who is a god but his image that is consecrated by the the media as a god.

 The decline of institutional religious influence over the population was made possible by the advent of TV.
 The preaching of the Word shifted from the clergyman in church to the medium in people’s living rooms or the temple referred to as the theater/cinema.
 This event promoted a proliferation of new religious movements (NRM).
 Some examples include, the Hollywood star system, the pop-rock stars phenomenon and the professional sports system.
 These NRMs are endorsed by a consumer oriented culture propagated by the media.
 The important thing to remember is the function of the sacred to separate and establish a boundary between the sacred sphere of the promoters/idols/stage and the followers/fans/audience.